mcdermz/CRUD-node-heroku-boilerplate/express-gen-knex-psql-heroku-boilerplate.md

 `$ createdb [database name]`

 `$ psql [database name]`
-  * in new shell tab to confirm database creation
+  * In new shell tab to confirm database creation

 # knex migrations

 `$ npm run knex migrate:make [table name]`
-  * edit migration file to create table
+  * Edit migration file to create table

 `$ npm run knex migrate:latest`
-  * creates the table in the database
+  * Creates the table in the database

 `$ npm run knex seed:make 1_[table name]`
-  * edit the seed file to insert data, make sure to delete the data before inserting data
+  * Edit the seed file to insert data, make sure to delete the data before inserting data

 `$ npm run knex seed:run`
-  * seeds the table with your data
+  * Seeds the table with your data

 # setting routes

-* set route with a method and attach a named function
+* Set route with a method and attach a named function

-* code function to return a simple message
+* Code function to return a simple message
   - test

-* build html template to render and have function render that template
+* Build html template to render and have function render that template
   - test

-* hard-code variables in function to pass through to template
+* Hard-code variables in function to pass through to template
   - test

-* refactor function to include logic and dynamic variables
+* Refactor function to include logic and dynamic variables
   - test

 # HEROKU deployment

 * Add a production key to `knexfile.js`
-  - set connection: `process.env.DATABASE_URL`
+  - Set connection: `process.env.DATABASE_URL`
-  - everything else should be the same as development
+  - Everything else should be the same as development

 * Set a ternary in `db/knex.js`
   - `const env = process.env.NODE_ENV || 'development';`